brashrebel/wp-activity/readme.txt

 Just change the icons in the /img directory, but keep the event name (example : to change the login/connect event icon, change the icon named CONNECT.png - names must be in capitals)

+= I added a post and changed the author, and the activity logs have changed too.
+How could I disable this ? =

+You will have to edit wp-activity.php, check line 33 and set `$strict_logs` to **true**.

+= I have a poor hosting, is your plugin a big fat resources consumer ? = I also have a poor hosting, so I try to keep my plugin as light as I can.
+But as I am a poor coder, I'm not sure that WP-Activity is the best optimized plugin in the World...

-= Do you really test your plugin before updating it at the Wordpress Plugin Repository ? =
+= Do you really test your plugin before publishing new versions at the Wordpress Plugin Repository ? =

 Hum.
 I'm testing it on a single Wordpress installation, so it can't really be called "test".
 That's why there is often updates that just fix the previous ones...
 Sorry for that.

 == Screenshots ==

 1. frontend display
-2. admin screen - display activity
+2. admin screen - activity display
-3. admin screen - manage settings
+3. admin screen - one of the settings tabs
+4. admin screen - reset/uninstall tab

 == ChangeLog ==

+= 1.0 =
+* Reset/uninstall tab
+* User activity can now be displayed on author page
+* If the author of a post has been changed, the plugin will change it in activity logs too.
+See FAQ for more details.

-= 0.9.1 = (Development version)
+= 0.9.1 =
 * Fixed a XSS vulnerability (Thx again to Julio - http://www.boiteaweb.fr)
 * Admin panel improved
 * Activity archive link in frontend